jackfbird/WordCount/README.md

 Word Count coding challenge!

-Display count for each word, sorted by highest count first, alphatically if words have the same count.
+Display count for each word, sorted by highest count first, alphabetically if words have the same count.

 Counts total words and total sentences.